Apex8/Charlotte-income-vs-commute-analysis/README.md

 Charlotte Census block groups analysis

 	With charlotte being one of the largest growing metro areas in the united states at the moment our team felt it would be a good idea to take a look at some population metrics and find a correlation between household income and commuting to work.
-Hoping to find a large correlation between higher paying jobs in the Charlotte metro area, and less commuting time or no commuting time at all.

-1. Does a higher paying job mean less commuting time?
+	Hoping to find a large correlation between higher paying jobs commuting alone and lower paying jobs using a variety of different ways to get to work.

-2. Do people with higher paying jobs live closer to work?
+1. Where are Charlotte's income blocks? over 200K?
+Median? under 10K?

-3. Where is the area with the most people commuting the longest?
+2. For each income block what is their perferred method of transport?

-4. Where is the area with the highest average income?
+3. Where is the income block with the biggest change to this perferred method of transport?
+(Ex.
+20000-30000 shows a large number of people carpooling and commuting alone)

 Data Sources: